 Remove any clutter from your desk, including bills, song lyrics you’re working on with a friend, and anything else that can distract you from your work.
 If that bird starts bothering you, switch off the TV and try earplugs or noise-canceling headphones unless you can focus better with background noise.

 5. After Work, Go For A Walk

 After you’ve finished working for the day, use the time you’d have spent driving to and from work to get out of the house and go for a walk.
 Inactivity is one of the most significant drawbacks of working from home.

 You have a tendency to sit in front of your computer until all of your responsibilities are completed, and before you realize it, hours have passed.
 Walking is one of the most effective ways to boost your metabolism and increase your overall energy levels.
 Include at least one physical exercise in your daily routine, and walking is an excellent choice.

 You should establish ground rules for who is allowed to enter your workspace and when they are allowed to do so.
 If you have children or pets who require your attention, this is really necessary.
 The goal is to keep your job from suffering as a result of distractions.

 Let’s go through some ground rules first.
 For starters, if you have children who require constant supervision, you may plan their day and schedule activities that will keep them occupied while you are on the phone or in meetings.

 Adults are not exempt from the rule.
 Ensure that they are well-informed about your plans for the day.
 To avoid distractions, don’t be afraid to take your ground and establish clear boundaries.
 Keeping your door locked will allow you to focus on your work calls without distractions.

 It can be difficult to transition from a controlled work environment to the confines of your home, but with a few easy tweaks to your routine and workspace, you can still have a productive workday.
+To boost your productivity while working from home, consider using this handy online tool for added convenience.
 Try out some of the productivity tips mentioned above to see what works best for you and your family.